How America’s culture wars influence public perception and policy during the 2024 election season

 • Tuesday, September 17, 6:30 p.m. | How Do We Start Talking to Each Other Again?

-Confirmed Speakers - Session I
+Session I Speakers

 Carlos Curbelo was born in Miami, Florida in 1980, to political refugees who fled tyranny and oppression in Cuba.
-In 2002, Carlos founded a public and media relations firm, and in 2014 he was elected to U.S. Congress where he served until January of 2019.
+In 2002, Carlos founded a public and media relations firm, and in 2014 he was elected to U.S. Congress where he served Florida’s 26th district until January of 2019.
 Rep. Curbelo was consistently ranked one of the most bipartisan members of Congress and led on difficult issues like climate policy, immigration, gun reform, and tax policy.
-Today Carlos co-leads Vocero and serves as an on-air analyst for NBC NEWS, MSNBC, Telemundo, NBC6 and Telemundo 51.
+Today Curbelo co-leads Vocero and serves as an on-air analyst for NBC NEWS, MSNBC, Telemundo, NBC6 and Telemundo 51.

 Danielle Vinson